tra38/Prolefeed/README.md

 ##Code Examples

-Examples of code are located in the example folder.
+Examples of code are located in the examples folder.
 They include a toy example, the Ruby file used to generate this documentation, and an example 'hot take'.
 You may also look at the 'History of Real-World Usage' section to see examples of this code being used in production.

 ##History of Real-World Usage